YukiYotsu/UHAILab/README.md

 ## Trouble Shooting
 #### What is 'Programming_vocabulary.csv'?
 It is used as the sample vocabulary to compare target words with rightly-spelled words.
+The ver.1 one is made by myself, referring to the official terms page of Python.
 #### In the case where you want to use shell **mandatorily**.
 I have not tried this, but just in case.
 First, install plugin: